The Alum Cave Trail

 • Arch Rock: This natural archway is one of the most popular features on the trail.
 It’s located about 1.9 miles from the trailhead.

-• The Chimneys: The Chimneys are a series of rock formations that resemble, you guessed it, chimneys.
+• The Chimneys: The Chimneys are distinctive rock formations that earned their name from their striking resemblance to stone chimneys.
 They’re located about 2.4 miles from the trailhead.

-• Alum Cave: The cave for which the trail is named is located around the 3-mile mark.
+• Alum Cave: The cave for which the trail is named is located around the three-mile mark.
 It’s a large shelter cave where Epsom salt and saltpeter were previously mined.

 Along the way, hikers will enjoy views of several waterfalls, as well as wildflowers in the springtime.
 The trail also passes by the iconic Alum Cave, a large rock shelter that was once used by Native Americans.